More ways to give

 If you have a retirement plan, you can select the V Foundation as a beneficiary of the remaining balance.
 The plan can be through your employer or your own Individual Retirement Account (IRA) or 401(k)s, 403(b)s and pension plans.

-You can arrange this gift by contacting the adminstrator of your plan.
+You can arrange this gift by contacting the administrator of your plan.

-The V Foundation is dedicated to awarding 100% of all cash donations to cancer research.
+The V Foundation is dedicated to awarding 100% of direct donations to cancer research and programs.
 We do not collect a fee or hold a percentage from these donations to support our ongoing operations.
 We instead rely on a generous endowment fund to cover our operating expenses.
 This frees us to concentrate on funding more cancer research grants.What is an endowment?

 An endowment is a pool of assets—a portion of which is made available for ongoing operations and other specified purposes annually.
 The remaining assets and investment returns are retained in the endowment to provide for growth of the endowment over time.
 Our endowment is categorized as a “board designated” endowment, which is different from a donor endowment that may specify research.Why give to the V Foundation Endowment?